fets02/phone-num-scraper/README.md

 # phone-num-scraper
-A test repo to upload code that scraps your clipboard for phone numbers/emails!!
+Python code that scraps your clipboard for phone numbers/emails.
+Very useful if you do not want to parse a whole website to find a phone number/email.
+Simply CTRL+A + CTRL V and then run this code. :)